-This chapter makes the student well aware of administration regulations of corporate finance.
+UNIT 8: This chapter makes the student well aware of administration regulations of corporate finance.

-1. The student understands the constitutional provisions regarding corporate finance in the union list and state lists.

-2. The student will have knowledge of shares, share capital, prospectus and what information should be included when issuing prospectus of a company.

-- 3. The student will be able to understand about debt finance. - 4.
-After going through this unit the student will understand about conservations of corporate finance. - 5.
-The Chapters 5 & 6 make the student to understand how important it is to protect the interest of theoreditors as well as investors.

-6.Here the student learn about corporate fund raising.
+- 1. The student understands the constitutional provisions regarding corporate finance in the union list and state list, - 2.
+The student will have knowledge of shares, share capital, prospectus and what information should be included when issuing prospectus of a company. - 3.
+The student will be able to understand about debt finance. - 4.
+After going through this unit the student will understand about conservations of corporate finance. - 5&6.
+These chapters make the student to understand how important it is to protect the interest of the creditors as well as investors. - 7.
+Here the student learn about corporate fund raising.